gabesoft/trans/README.md

 ```
 => ``'O'``

-If the current object is an array and we want to iterate it and apply
+If the current object is an array the whole array is passed to the transformer functions.
-transformers to each item in the array a ``'.'`` transformer needs to be specified first.
+To transform its elements instead precede the transformers with a dot ``'.'`` which will
+indicate that array iteration is desired.

 Here are a few array examples: